Fairness Risks for Group-conditionally Missing Demographics: Experimental Results

-In this paper, we proposed a new fair classifier that addresses group-conditionally missing demographics.
+We proposed a new fair classifier that addresses group-conditionally missing demographics.
 Promising empirical performance is shown.
-Future work can model the bias between different sensitive groups, \eg, people in some \textit{age} range are less reluctant to withhold their \textit{gender}.
-It will be also helpful to enable the incorporation of proxy features whenever they are available.
+As a limitation, we did not incorporate proxy features when they are available.
+For future work, we will enable it by conditioning the VAEs on the proxy features.
+We will also model the bias between \textit{different} sensitive groups, \eg, people of some \textit{race} are less reluctant to reveal their \textit{gender}.